robang74/HARDN-XDR/README.md

 ===================== TESTING AND DEVELOPING ====================

 # HARDN

+## NEW UPDATE: pip install has been implimented to replace APT package install.
 ---

 A single UX based **Debian** tool to fully secure an OS using  automation, monitoring, heuristics and availability.